South Loop Real Estate Guide

 Tips For Buying A South Loop Condo Or Loft

 Here are our best tips for buying a South Loop condo or loft.

 Buying A South Loop Condo Or Apartment

-There are all types of condos for sale in the South Loop.
+There are all types of South Loop condos for sale.
 But most are located in high-rise buildings.
 If you’re thinking off buying a high-rise condo in Chicago the four best Chicago neighborhoods for high-rise condo living are Downtown, Streeterville, New East Side and of course the South Loop.

 While the first three neighborhoods we mentioned above are of course worth considering, if you’re seeking a jaw-dropping Chicago skyline view, then the South Loop should be the first neighborhood on your list.

 When looking at South Loop apartments for sale, there are literally dozens of excellent buildings to consider.
 Plus a few bad apples.
 In the late 2000’s there were many South Loop high-rises that didn’t quite get built as planned.
 They fell into limbo during the realty downturn.
 Some were not finished to the level of quality we expect for our clients.